 With constant sensory overload in our everyday lives from phones, computers, TV, etc., being

 After Noah’s first float, he was hooked!
-Pondering the installation of a personal tank in his home, Noah decided to look into bringing his passion for floating to central Missouri by opening his very own float center.
+Pondering the installation of a personal device in his home, Noah decided to look into bringing his passion for floating to central Missouri by opening his very own float center.
 A few months later he was on a plane flying out to Portland to go through a three day apprenticeship program with one of the most successful float shops in the country.

 Absorbing an immense amount of knowledge over those three glorious days in Portland, Noah began implementing his dream when he met Connor.
 Since then, they have eagerly been setting plans in motion to open the doors to what they believe to be the ideal shop for the floating experience.
 After living in Columbia for most of his life and getting so much out of the great experiences this community has to offer, Noah is thrilled to bring his passion for floating to the Columbia area to share with as many people as possible.